ramvanumu07/vulnboard/README.md

 4. Update CHANGELOG.md
 5. Request review from maintainers

-## 📄 License
+## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## Acknowledgments